daos-stack/daos/doc/admin/troubleshooting.md

 to maintain compatibility with each other.

-When DER_HLC_SYNC is received, it means that sender and receiver HLC timestamps are off by more than epsilon value (1 second by default).
+When DER_HLC_SYNC is received, it means that sender and receiver HLC timestamps are off by more than maximum allowed system clock offset (1 second by default).
-Maximum epsilon offset can be changed using crt_hlc_epsilon_set(uint64_t epsilon) API.

-In order to correct this situation run OS-supplied clock synchronization service like NTP or manually correct clocks.
+In order to correct this situation synchronize all server clocks to the same reference time, using services like NTP.

 ## Bug Report